fsprojects/FsReveal/docs/content/formatting.md

 ## Vertical slides

 Slides can be nested inside of each other.
-Use `---` to indicate anested slide:
+Use `---` to indicate a nested slide:

     [lang=markdown]
     ***